intellij-rust/intellij-rust.github.io/_docs/nightly.markdown

 As this is a preview release, something might go wrong.
 So, be brave to face some nasty bugs.
-If you find one, we would very appreciate if you file an [issue](https://github.com/intellij-rust/intellij-rust/issues) on our bugtracker, or ping us on our [chat](https://gitter.im/intellij-rust/intellij-rust).
+If you find one, we would very appreciate if you file an [issue](https://github.com/intellij-rust/intellij-rust/issues) on our bugtracker or ping us on our [chat](https://gitter.im/intellij-rust/intellij-rust).